ENTJ Personality Type: Common Strengths And Areas For Growth

 ENTJs can be career-oriented

 ENTJs often focus on work and may struggle to make time for other activities.
-If they have interests or hobbies outside of their careers, they may be in leadership positions in community clubs or organizations.
+They tend to have few interests or hobbies outside of their careers, but they may be in leadership positions in community clubs or organizations.
 They may also tend to play competitive sports, including when it helps further their careers.

 ENTJs may love a challenge

-Whether in the workplace or at a dinner party, the ENTJ personality type often loves a challenge.
+Whether in the workplace or at a dinner party, the ENTJ personality type often loves tackling complex problems.
 These individuals may stride through the world, looking for problems to solve while believing they have the best solutions.
 They can respect people who engage in lively and challenging discussions with them, but their forceful personalities sometimes discourage others from engaging with them.

 ENTJs may enjoy leadership roles

-Any career that offers the ENTJ personality type a leadership role is often a valuable option to them.
-ENTJs may succeed as politicians, judges, and entrepreneurs, but they often succeed at whatever career they choose due to their talent for strategic thinking and willpower.
+Any career that offers the ENTJ personality type a leadership role is often a valuable option to them, as they tend to be characteristically ambitious.
+ENTJs thrive as politicians, judges, and entrepreneurs, but they often succeed at whatever career they choose due to their talent for strategic, future-focused thinking and willpower.

 ENTJs may be challenging partners

 The ENTJ personality type can be challenging, as they can have high expectations of themselves, their partners, and their children.
-These individuals may be domineering about how they want their homes structured and organized, often with strict rules they expect to follow.
+These individuals often have a clear vision about how they want their homes structured and organized, often with strict rules they expect to be followed.

-In addition, ENTJs can be rational and consistent disciplinarians with their children.
+In addition, ENTJs can be highly rational and consistent disciplinarians with their children, focusing almost solely on objective and logical information.
 They might not take their partner's or children's feelings into account in disagreements, and they may not take the time to listen to family grievances due to impatience.
 However, ENTJs aren't necessarily heartless or unemotional.
-They may have profound feelings about others but keep these feelings close to their heart and reveal them in intimate moments.
+They may have profound feelings about others, but they might keep their own feelings close to their heart and reveal them in intimate moments.

 ENTJ strengths